 Fast forward 15 years, and olive oil is in my blood (literally), an essential staple of life these days.
 The Mediterranean Diet is one of the healthiest in the world, and olive oil is one of its essential components.

-Istria has just been named the world’s best olive oil region in the world for the fourth year running, while Dalmatia’s olive oil is also highly sought-after.
+Istria has just been named the world’s best olive oil region in the world for the sixth year running (not that we’re counting), while Dalmatia’s olive oil is also highly sought-after.
 Traditions dating back thousands of years are waiting for your visit.

 From the tree to the press, but in which way?
 The basic concept is simple.
 Take the olives from the tree, then press them to produce the oil.
 There is much more to that, of course, including decisions on modern methods versus traditonal.